cssconf/blog-content/2015/2016-03-24_cssconfs-around-the-world/2016-03-24_cssconfs-around-the-world.md

 **MAY 11 2016** | _AKVÁRIUM KLUB_, BUDAPEST, HUNGARY

 CSSconf Budapest joins the CSSconf family for the first time in 2016 and will run alongside its bigger sister, JSConf Budapest, this May.
 Both conferences are part of a week dedicated to celebrating the tech community in one of Europe's most glorious capital cities.
-Our very own [Kriesse](www.twitter.com/kriesse) is advising the great organizing team behind CSSconf BP and they have our full support!
-Stay the weekend and enjoy Budapest in full bloom this spring!
+CSSconf EU is proud to support CSSconf BP!
+Our own [Kristina Schneider](www.twitter.com/kriesse) is advising the great organizing team behind CSSconf BP, while [Kevin Lorenz](https://twitter.com/verpixelt) will appear on stage with a talk about Visual Regression Testing for CSS.
+We recommend you stay the weekend and enjoy Budapest in full bloom this spring!
 Tickets are available for purchase [NOW](http://cssconfbp.rocks/#tickets).

 [cssconfbp.rocks](http://cssconfbp.rocks/) | [@cssconfbudapest](https://twitter.com/cssconfbudapest)